esalli/3DNucleiSegmenter/README.md

     print(key, score)
 ```

-The output should be the following:
+The output should be the following (order of the lines may differ):

 ```
 1 (0.8257529521029587, 0.8214707346717058, 0.8247556355877674, 0.02666666666666667, 1.5)